Karen Simpson (politician)

-Karen Simpson (born August 28, 1967) is an American politician who is a member of the Maryland House of Delegates for District 3 in Frederick County, Maryland.
+Karen Patricia Simpson (born August 28, 1967) is an American politician who is a member of the Maryland House of Delegates for District 3 in Frederick County, Maryland.

 Background

 Simpson graduated from Paint Branch High School in 1985.
 She later attended Radford University, where she earned a Bachelor of Arts degree in psychology in 1989, and Towson University, where she earned a Master of Arts degree in community counseling in 1996.

+Simpson first ran for the Maryland House of Delegates in District 31B in 2018.
+She was defeated in the general election by Republicans Brian Chisholm and state delegate Nic Kipke.
+She moved to Frederick, Maryland after her husband got a job as a pastor there.

 In the legislature

-Simpson was sworn into the Maryland House of Delegates on January 11, 2023, with the start of the Maryland General Assembly's 445th legislative session.
+Simpson was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Judiciary Committee.

 Political positions

 In May 2022, Simpson signed a Chesapeake Climate Action Network resolution to move Maryland to 100 percent carbon-free electricity by 2035 and to remove trash incineration from the state's "clean energy" classification.

 In a September 2022 interview with The Frederick News-Post, Simpson said she would support strengthening protections for domestic violence victims, including removing the statute of limitations on reporting workplace sexual harassment and creating a state registry for people convicted of domestic violence-related offenses.